MonetDBSolutions/monetdb-docker/README.rst

 variables (i.e. passed using the ``-e`` docker flag) that will configure the behavior of the container.

+MDB_FARM_DIR
+   The location of the database farm.
+Defaults to /var/monetdb5/dbfarm.
+   If unset, no farm will be created and no MonetDB daemon will be started.

 MDB_DAEMON_PASS
    This is the passphrase used to manage the farm from outside the container.
    For example::